maateen/django-vaultible/README.md

 $ vault write -f auth/approle/role/testrole/secret-id
 ```

-Login to get a Vault Token:
+### Get Vault Token and Authenticate

+#### CLI

+The RoleID and SecretID have to be provided to the App/User which/who will get credentials generating a Vault Token for it/him/her.
+We can get a Vault Token via CLI as follows:

 ```
 $ vault write auth/approle/login role_id={role-id} secret_id={secret_id}